gatling/gatling/src/sphinx/realtime_monitoring/index.rst

   graphite {
     host = "192.0.2.235"  # InfluxDB or Carbon server
-    # writeInterval = 1   # Default write interval of one second
+    # writePeriod = 1   # Default write interval of one second
   }

 InfluxDB